Harshal-Narkhede/Rock-Vs-Mine-Prediction-/README.md

 ✅**2.
 Data Pre-processing:**
 Before feeding the data to our machine learning model, we need to ensure it's clean and ready for analysis.
 This might involve:

-          ▪ Handling missing values: Techniques like mean imputation or deletion can be used to fill in missing data points.
+▪**Handling missing values**: Techniques like mean imputation or deletion can be used to fill in missing data points.

-          ▪ Outlier detection: Identifying and potentially removing data points that deviate significantly from the norm.
+▪**Outlier detection:** Identifying and potentially removing data points that deviate significantly from the norm.

-          ▪ Data normalization: Scaling the data to a common range can improve the performance of machine learning models.
+▪**Data normalization:** Scaling the data to a common range can improve the performance of machine learning models.

 ✅**3.
 Train-Test Split Teaching the Model:**